Learning to Efficiently Plan Robust Frictional Multi-Object Grasps: Abstract

 \section{Abstract}

 We consider a decluttering problem where multiple rigid convex polygonal objects rest in randomly placed positions and orientations on a planar surface and must be efficiently transported to a packing box using both single and multi-object grasps.
 Prior work considered frictionless multi-object grasping.
-In this paper, we introduce friction to increase picks per hour.
+In this paper, we introduce friction to increase the number of potential grasps for a given group of objects, and thus increase picks per hour.
 We train a neural network using real examples to plan robust multi-object grasps.
-In physical experiments, we find an 11.7\% increase in success rates, a 1.7x increase in picks per hour, and an 8.2x decrease in grasp planning time compared to prior work on multi-object grasping.
-Videos are available at https://youtu.be/pEZpHX5FZIs.
+In physical experiments, we find a 13.7\% increase in success rate, a 1.6x increase in picks per hour, and a 6.3x decrease in grasp planning time compared to prior work on multi-object grasping.
+Compared to single-object grasping, we find a 3.1x increase in picks per hour.